In the event of a sudden emergency, you may have just minutes

 and will substantiate losses for income tax purposes.
 The I.I.I. has created the

-www.knowyourstuff.org .
+Know your Stuff home inventory software, which can be found at www.knowyourstuff.org .
 This free, downloadable software helps you organize and list your possessions on your computer and then and burn the finished inventory onto a CD-ROM; you can also print a copy for your records.
-Whether you do your inventory electronically or on paper, make sure you keep a copy with your important documents and a second copy in a safe place outside your home (in a safe-deposit box, or with an out-of-town friend or family member).
+Whether you do your inventory electronically or on paper, make sure you keep a copy with your important documents and a second copy in a safe place outside your home (in a safe-deposit box, or with an out-of-town friend or family member).3.
+Plan What to Take

 Medicines, prescriptions and first aid kit.
 Bottled water